Was the Pharisees' Leaven Legalism?

 Legalism…is an interesting topic that has only come into vogue in modern times.
 The words “legalism” and “legalist” are not found in the Bible.
 The words were not in common use in English before the 1900’s.
 For instance, Webster’s classic 1828 dictionary does not even contain the words.
 That is not to say that the words did not appear at all in English (i.e. used in the controversial “The Marrow of Modern Divinity by Edward Fisher – 1645) just that the words and infatuation with them were not so common as they are in Contemporary Christianity.

 Legalism…is also interesting in that the word is almost exclusively used in a negative light, and few there are (if any) who ever go around calling themselves “legalists.”
-The words “legalists” and “legalism” is most often used as insults and attacks on others’ character.
+The words “legalists” and “legalism” are most often used as insults and attacks on others’ character.
 Sadly, most don’t even stop to think if the accusations are biblical or correct before they throw down the gauntlet on those deemed “legalists.”

 Legalism…is also interesting (and confusing) in that it is defined numerous ways dependent upon the person.
 Some define legalism in a positive light, while most in evangelicalism define legalism negatively.
 Merriam-Webster’s Dictionary defines legalism as “an adherent of moral legalism or one that places primary emphasis on legal principles.”
 Dictionary.com defines it as “strict adherence to law especially to the letter rather than the spirit.”
 Legalism in ancient China BC emphasized strict adherence to a legal code and the absolute power of the emperor.
 Different evangelicals define legalism as “preoccupation with form at the expense of substance” or “making up rules and holding those rules as Gospel when they are not.”
 (Taken from direct quotes of various neo-evangelicals.)
 The most prevalent definition given by modern evangelicals for legalism is the attempt to be saved by the law, and is most frequently used in connection with the Pharisees.